donovan-graham/todo/README.md

 ```

 3. Client:
-   The client is an elctron, vite, svelte based workflow.
+   The client is an electron, vite, svelte based workflow.
 It communicates with the server using both a stateless api and websockets.

 ```
 # in the repo root directory
-cd server
+cd electron-app

 # install dependencies
 npm i